jupyter/jupyter/README.md

 ## Build the documentation locally

-There are a few ways to build the documentation, see below for instructions:
+There are a few ways to build the documentation; see below for instructions:

 ### Build the documentation automatically with `nox`

 The easiest way to build the documentation locally is by using the [`nox` command line tool](https://nox.thea.codes/).
-This tool makes it easy to automate commands in a repository, and we have included a `docs` command to quickly install the dependencies and build the the documentation.
+This tool makes it easy to automate commands in a repository, and we have included a `docs` command to quickly install the dependencies and build the documentation.

 To build and preview the site locally, follow these steps: